 foo.example.com?
 Because no record exists for

-example.com, in this case only Let’s Encrypt will be allowed to issue for
+example.com, in this case only Let’s Encrypt is allowed to issue for

 Querying CAA records

-The CAA record is a relatively new resource record (RR), therefore not all tools already support it.
+The CAA record is a relatively new resource record (RR), and not all tools support it.
 A notable example is

-dig, that currently doesn’t support the standard syntax for querying CAA records.
-In order to query the CAA record for a domain with
+dig – it doesn’t support the standard syntax for querying CAA records.
+To query the CAA record for a domain with

 $ dig google.com type257 ; <<>> DiG 9.8.3-P1 <<>> google.com type257 ;; global options: +cmd ;; Got answer: ;; ->>HEADER<<- opcode: QUERY, status: NOERROR, id: 64266 ;; flags: qr rd ra; QUERY: 1, ANSWER: 1, AUTHORITY: 0, ADDITIONAL: 0 ;; QUESTION SECTION: ;google.com.
 IN TYPE257 ;; ANSWER SECTION: google.com.
 86399 IN TYPE257 \# 19 0005697373756573796D616E7465632E636F6D ;; Query time: 51 msec ;; SERVER: 22.214.171.124#53(126.96.36.199) ;; WHEN: Thu Dec 29 21:07:18 2016 ;; MSG SIZE rcvd: 59